KZedan/CV/README.md

 Fast forward 12 years I applied for my first coding course at Makers Aacademy.
 I have to say the experience has been an absolute "Ruby" of a gem!

-Coding looks very appealing to me!
-I love nothing more than finishing a page of code and just staring at the magnifecence of it's appearance!
-Not only that, but I love to code!
-Nothing stimulates my brain more.
+My started at makers barely knowing how to do fizzbuzz in Ruby and graduated with a VR Pac-Man game final project in C#.

 As a former sales rep, customer service specialist and catering assistant I have a lot more to offer than just problem solving skills.
 I am looking for a software engineering role to progress my skills further.

-Tech Skills: Ruby, Rails, Sinatra, RSpec, Capybara, HTML, CSS, JavaScript (including ES6), jQuery, Jasmine, PostgreSQL
+Tech Skills: Ruby, Rails, Sinatra, RSpec, Capybara, HTML, CSS, JavaScript (including ES6), jQuery, Jasmine, PostgreSQL, C#.

 Behavioural Skills: XP, TDD, Agile, pair programming, whole-team projects, code reviews